 Your favourite loop chopping software now comes with Reason Adapted and Reload included, for instant cutting, converting and composing.
 Creative loop sequencing in a box.

-Minimal Link

-The proof of the

-ReCycle 2.1

-→ Creative loop sequencing

-With multiple undos, true Mac OS X support, and full 24-bit resolution, new ReCycle 2.1 reakes your sampled loops and grooves more managable then ever.
+ReCycle 2.1 → Creative loop sequencing With multiple undos, true Mac OS X support, and full 24-bit resolution, new ReCycle 2.1 makes your sampled loops and grooves more managable then ever.
 ReCycle 2.1 lets you slice up your samples into rhythmical sound chunks and create your own REX2 files, a format used and recognized by virtually all audio sequencers and software samplers on the market.
 Don't have all those other programs?

-Don't worry, Included in the ReCycle 2.1 application suite are three separate pieces of software - ReCycle, Reason Adapted and Reload - allowing ReCycle users to turn their REX to files into music, right out of the book
+Don't worry.
+Included in the ReCycle 2.1 application suite are three separate pieces of software - ReCycle, Reason Adapted and Reload - allowing ReCycle users to turn their REX:ed files into music, right out of the box!
 Got hardware?

-Due to the diminishing use of hardware samplers.
-ReCycle 2.1 only supports software sam plers and other music software.
+Due to the diminishing use of hardware samplers, ReCycle 2.1 only supports software samplers and other music software.
 But don't despair.
 If you own a computer, and we think you do, chances are you already own one or two of the supported music applications in the list below.
 And even if you don't, you're still in the clear: the ReCycle 2.1 toolkit contains all the software you need to get creative with your ReCycled loops, grooves and breaks

 Reload A small utility program for smooth AKAI conversion.
-Given you access to the huge variety of sounds and program files available in the AKAI format.
-Load up any AKAI formatted sound disk, convert, and smootlinto Resson or ReCycle.
+Gives you access to the huge variety of sounds and program files available in the AKAI format.
+Load up any AKAI formatted sound disk, convert, and import into Reason or ReCycle.